adaptris/interlok-docs-legacy/pages/adapter/adapter-bootstrap.md

 {% include tip.html content="since 3.6.0 then system properties prefixed with `jetty.` will added as config properties to the embedded jetty.
 Properties defined in _bootstrap.properties_ will always take precedence." %}

+#### SSH Tunnel ####

+We don't envisage you using the sshtunnel management component in production (if you need to, then we'd suggest you probably need to talk to your network team); however it can be useful to temporarily run an adapter locally that uses a tunnel to connect to a remote services.
+More documentation is available on the [interlok-sshtunnel][] github project page

 ### System Properties ###

 Properties prefixed by `sysprop.` (note the `.`) will be converted into system properties at boot time (minus the prefix).
 For instance specifying `sysprop.myEnvironment=ABCDE` will be equivalent to using `-DmyEnvironment=ABCDE` on the command-line.
 These will overwrite any system properties that you may have already specified on the command-line.
 Use one method or the other, don’t mix the two.